Rishi Sunak and Jeremy Hunt in talks to scrap phase two of HS2 as costs spiral

 “Spades are already in the ground on the HS2 programme, and we remain focused on delivering that.”

-Mr Sunak was pressed on the issue at Prime Minister’s Questions earlier on Wednesday by Tory MP Michael Fabricant who him directly if he would scrap phase 2 of the project.
+Mr Sunak was pressed on the issue at Prime Minister’s Questions on Wednesday by Tory MP Michael Fabricant who asked him directly if he would scrap phase 2 of the project.

-Mr Fabricant, who raised the issue of disruption caused by work on the project in his Lichfield constituency, urged: “Will the prime minister in the short term try and restructure HS2 so it works like a company should, and in the longer-term can he save other constituencies by stopping HS2 at the end of phase 1?”
+Mr Fabricant, who raised the issue of disruption caused by work on the project in his Lichfield constituency, said: “Will the prime minister in the short term try and restructure HS2 so it works like a company should, and in the longer term can he save other constituencies by stopping HS2 at the end of phase 1?”

 But the PM avoided directly answering the question.

-The bill for phase 2a of the project, which goes as far as Crewe has already received royal assent in Parliament, meaning it would be hard to cancel outright.
+The bill for phase 2a of the project, which goes as far as Crewe, has already received royal assent in parliament, meaning it would be hard to cancel it outright.
 The government's legislation for phase 2b into Manchester is currently in the report stage.

 Government sources pointed to comments by Treasury minister John Glen in the Commons last week where he said the government remains “fully committed to delivering HS2 and the integrated rail plan”.